 IBM System z provides the capability to quickly and nondisruptively activate additional processor capacity that is built directly into System z servers — IBM Capacity Upgrade on Demand (CUoD) for a permanent increase of processing capability, IBM On/Off Capacity on Demand (On/Off CoD) for a temporary capacity increase that lets you revert to your previous processing level whenever you wish, and Defined Capacity that allows you to soft-cap your processor resources.

 Capacity Provisioning is designed to simplify the management of temporary capacity, defined capacity and group capacity.
-The scope of z/OS Capacity Provisioning is to address capacity requirements for relatively short term workload fluctuations for which On/Off Capacity on Demand or soft capping changes are applicable.
+The scope of z/OS Capacity Provisioning is to address capacity requirements for relatively short term workload and processor utilization fluctuations for which On/Off Capacity on Demand or soft capping changes are applicable.
 It is not a replacement for the Capacity Management process.
 Capacity Provisioning should not be used for providing additional capacity to systems that have hard capping (initial capping or absolute capping) defined.

 Capacity Provisioning can help you to manage processor capacity on IBM System z10 or later when a suitable On/Off Capacity on Demand record is available.
 Capacity Provisioning allows you to change the activation level of that On/Off CoD record with respect to general purpose capacity, and the number of zAAP or zIIP processors.
 Capacity Provisioning can also help you to manage Defined Capacity on IBM System z10 or later and LPARs with defined capacity, or IBM System z196 or later and LPARs with group capacity.